Buildings

 Health Sciences Surge Building

 The Health Sciences Surge Building (renamed to School of Medicine Research Building) project included additional research space for Biomedical Sciences and Life Sciences developing programs and totaled approximately 59,000 gross square feet.
-The project design included space for research laboratories, research support space, faculty offices and office support space.
+The project design included space for research laboratories, research support space, faculty offices, and office support space.
 The building has sensors that activate motorized shades intended to keep the building cool during the hotter parts of the day, as well as a cooling system that uses cold night air to cool the building’s slab, minimizing the need for air conditioning during hot days.
 The project received LEED Gold for LEED BD+C: New Construction certification in 2012 and won the Best Overall Sustainable Design Award at the annual Energy Efficiency and Sustainability Best Practices competition.